-When we get sleepy during meditation, this is often a sign we need the kind of healing rest that comes with sleep.
-It’s a way for you body to tell you it needs to shut down.
+When we get sleepy during meditation, this is often a sign we need the healing rest that comes with sleep.
+It’s a way for your body to tell you it needs to shut down.
 So, don’t fight this.
 Instead,

 If the practice involves a mantra or sutra, then besides the above the practitioner can become anxious over “doing it right,” or getting off track.
-There can also be external distractions, noise, temperature, etc. Unmet expectations of what this experience is supposed to be drive all the above issues.
+There can also be external distractions, noise, temperature.
+Our unmet expectations drive all the above issues.

-Thankfully, there is a good meditation troubleshooting strategy which can help with all these issues.
+Thankfully, there is a good meditation troubleshooting strategy that can help with all these issues.